hpcaitech/ColossalAI-Examples/language/gpt/readme.md

 We do not host any datasets for GPT or BERT training, however, we provide a detailed guide on how to prepare the dataset so that our results may be reproduced.

 ### Oveview
 We utilize the publicly available [OpenWebText](https://github.com/eukaryote31/openwebtext) library by [jcpeterson](https://github.com/jcpeterson/openwebtext) and  [eukaryote31's](https://github.com/eukaryote31/openwebtext) work to download urls to different web pages.
-We then filtered, cleaned, and deduplicated all downloaded content according to the procedure described in Megatron's [openwebtext](./tools/openwebtext) directory.
+We then filtered, cleaned, and deduplicated all downloaded content according to the procedure described in following section.

 ### Install necessary packages